berachain/polaris/README.md

 ### From Binary

-The easiest way to install a Cosmos-SDK Blockchain running Stargazer is to download a pre-built binary.
+The easiest way to install a Cosmos-SDK Blockchain running Polaris is to download a pre-built binary.
 You can find the latest binaries on the [releases](https://github.com/stargazer/releases) page.

 ### From Source

 **Step 1: Install Golang & Foundry**

-Go v1.20+ or higher is required for Stargazer
+Go v1.20+ or higher is required for Polaris

 1. Install [Go 1.20+ from the official site](https://go.dev/dl/) or the method of your choice.
 Ensure that your `GOPATH` and `GOBIN` environment variables are properly set up by using the following commands: